jouergagner75/bb/atm-location-service/README.md

 After creating the specification, it is time to implement the service.

-## Instructions

-To call the `/atms` endpoint, the current suggested implementation will make use of a stub created from the Swagger specification located in `spec/swagger` folder.

-### Step 1: Generating helper classes

-Run the command inside the root of your **"atm-location-service"** project.

-	mvn clean generate-sources

-The project is already structured with a few missing parts.

-### Step 2: Include specification dependency
+### Step 1: Include specification dependency

 Follow the TODO in ***atm-location-service/pom.xml*** file.

-### Step 3: Make the service accessible
+### Step 2: Make the service accessible

 Use correct property to make the service available through the Edge Service in application.yml

-### Step 4: Include annotations
+### Step 3: Include annotations

 You should use annotations for auto scanning the package, internal JWT consumer and to register in the Registry.

 Follow the TODOs inside ***com.backbase.Application*** class.

-### Step 5: Call external service
+### Step 4: Call external service

 To get the data from Open Bank API you should complete RestTemplate class.

 Follow the TODOs inside ***com.backbase.Application*** and ***com.backbase.atms.AtmLocationsRestController*** classes.

-### Step 6: Run the service
+### Step 5: Run the service

 Run the following command inside the ***atm-location-service*** root:

 	mvn spring-boot:run

-### Step 7: Test the service
+### Step 6: Test the service

 First, let's check if our service instance appears available in the Registry: